mitra42/dweb/docs/Authentication.rst

 Authentication
 ==============

+#TODO-REFACTOR need to scan and update this file

 Authentication is implemented vi Access Control Lists (ACL)

 A specific ACL (X) is represented by a Private/Public key paid X' X" and the hash of the Public key X°.